EDU2125

 The English proficiency of participants will not be evaluated, but all assignments should be coherent and legible.
 Even though English writing skills are not evaluated in this class, the use of generative AI such as ChatGPT to produce English translations will not be allowed.
 The use of ChatGPT to cheat has become a major problem, and its use as a tool to plagiarize is sometimes indistinguishable from its use as a translator.
 Additionally, ChatGPT produces sterile and bland translations that effectively eliminate your own voice and personality from the translated text.
 For this reason and others, the use of any translator, such as DeepL, is also discouraged.

 Even if your English composition is not very refined, I would prefer to read that over a bland, generic translation produced by AI!
-If you feel that your writing is not clear enough, especially under the time constraints of written exams, then please do not hesitate to write entirely or partially in Korean.
+If you feel that your writing is not clear enough, then please do not hesitate to write entirely or partially in Korean.
 The amount of writing that you will need to do for this class is relatively small, so I encourage you to take it as an opportunity to challenge yourself.

-To reiterate, survey and exam responses written in Korean will be accepted and will not be penalized.
+To reiterate, survey responses and essays written in Korean will be accepted and will not be penalized.
 When communicating with the professor in person or by email, the use of either English or Korean is perfectly acceptable.

 Lastly, in small-group discussions it is not necessary to speak in English among yourselves (so long as the other group members are not excluded by your use of another language; be it Korean, French, Chinese, etc.).